nhado401/nhado401/README.md

 - 👋 Hi, I’m Nha Do
-- 👀 I’m interested in Digital Signal Processing, Machine Learning, Deep Learning, Data Analysis and Computer Vision
+- 👀 I’m interested in Data and AI Engineering, Digital Signal Processing, Machine Learning, Deep Learning, Data Analysis and Computer Vision
-- 🌱 I’m currently studying Electrical and Computer Engineering at UCLA
+- 🌱 I’m currently a full time Data Engineer at AT&T and Graduate Student at Georgia Institute of Technology.
 - 📫 Please reach me at: nhado401@gmail.com or nhado401@ucla.edu

 <!---